 As the outdoor classroom develops, paths through the landscape will feature learning stations and interpretive signs to educate visitors about a critical ecosystem that once stretched across the southeastern U.S. — with a special focus on DeLand and Central Florida — from the geologic history of its coarse sands and limestone substrata to the flora and fauna that live in it.

 Already, the landscape serves as an extension of the Gillespie Museum's environmental programming:

-- a laboratory for Stetson University faculty and undergraduate research, and the inspiration for sustainable projects — from bee hives to a seed library (see the Research page for more information).
+- a laboratory for Stetson University faculty and undergraduate research, and the inspiration for sustainable projects — from bee hives to bird counts (see the Research page for more information)